 Mental and Emotional Impact

-The psychological toll of having a criminal record is often overlooked but can be severe.
+The psychological toll of having a record of wrongdoing is often overlooked but can be severe.
 The stigma and judgment associated with a conviction can lead to feelings of guilt, shame, anxiety, and depression.
 Many individuals struggle with low self-esteem and a sense of hopelessness, making it difficult to reintegrate into society.
 The stress of navigating employment rejections, housing difficulties, and social isolation can contribute to mental health issues, further complicating rehabilitation and reintegration efforts.

 Professional Licensing Issues